TomasLukes/scrimba-solo-projects/02_tenzies/README.md

 As this was my first deployed React app, I learned:
 - Setting up a React project with Vite
 - Understanding JSX and its syntax
-- Applying basic React concepts such as components and passing props, as well as hooks like useState and useEffect
+- Applying basic React concepts (props, useState, useEffect.. )
+- Implementing BEM for CSS naming to achieve cleaner and more maintainable code
 - Adapting and modifying design elements from a Figma file
 - Creating a single-page application with more complex logic

 ## Future Improvements

 Having created a minimum viable product, I aim to add stretch goals and learn new skills:
-- ✅ Making most out of vanilla CSS with advanced concepts such as CSS variables, flex/grid, animations
+- ✅ Making most out of vanilla CSS with advanced concepts such as CSS variables, flex/grid, animations, BEM naming
 - ✅ Adding a timer to track how quickly a player wins
 - ✅ Recording the best times a player achieves

+## Last update:

 - 04/05/2023 - Project is finished for now